4 Common causes of bad breath you may not know about…

 Garlic or other strong smelling foods are not always the cause of bad breath.
-Here are 4 other common causes to be aware of:
+Here are 4 other common causes of bad breath to be aware of:

-Once the above causes have been ruled out or treated, here are some tips to keep your breath smelling fresh:
+Once the above causes of bad breath have been ruled out or treated, here are some tips to keep your breath smelling fresh: